Forty-six years

 can use

-the arts of illusion and staged phenomenae to induce an audience to
+illusion and staged phenomenae to induce an audience to

 believe to